rohitsakala/lpaas/rfds/01-linux-process-as-a-service.md

 ### GO Library API

-I plan to expose both JobManager and Job since some may want to use just the Job only.

 #### JobManager

 A JobManager manages a set of Linux jobs for a single authenticated user.
 A job manager instance is created per client.